mixxxdj/manual/source/chapters/advanced_topics.rst

 .. mixxx:control:: [Library],sort_order

-   Indicate the sort order of the track table (0 for ascending, 1 for descending)
+   Indicate the sort order of the track tables.

-   :range: Binary
+   :range: Binary (0 for ascending, 1 for descending)
    :feedback: Sorting indicator in the column headers of the track table

    .. versionadded:: v2.3.0